i-abdullahirshad/gamepadscheck/src/content/articles/controller-snapback-test.md

 **Also test slowly**

 Push the stick out and release it slowly rather than flicking.
 If the overshoot only appears on fast releases, the spring is the cause.
-If it appears on slow releases too, something else is wrong, most likely a sensor problem.
+If it appears on slow releases too, something else is wrong, most likely a sensor problem that can also introduce [controller jitter](/controller-jitter/).

 ### **Why snapback happens**